mhenderson-so/elastic-indexrollup/README.md

 You must specify one part to the output filter:

 * `-outpattern` is the [Go time string](https://golang.org/pkg/time/#Parse) that you will use to represent the _new_ rolled-up index name.
 Typically it will be very similar to `-inpattern`, but with a different date format (e.g. omitting the day portion).
+* `-outpattern` can also contain the string ISOWEEK if you want to use the [ISO Week Date](https://en.wikipedia.org/wiki/ISO_week_date) format. e.g. `logstash.weekly-ISOWEEK` would be formatted into `logstash.weekly-2017.01` for the first week of January, 2017

 There is an optional `-outhost` you can specify in the event that the machine running the rollup is not a member of the ElasticSearch cluster you are writing to.